Brooooooklyn/canvas/README.md

 > 🚀 Help me to become a full-time open-source developer by [sponsoring me on Github](https://github.com/sponsors/Brooooooklyn)

-Google Skia binding to Node.js via [Node-API](https://napi.rs).
+Google Skia binding to Node.js via [Node-API](https://napi.rs), **0 System dependencies!**

-> ⚠️ This project is in very early stage.<br/>
+⚠️ This project is in very early stage.<br/>
-> For details on planned features and future direction please refer to the [Roadmap](https://github.com/Brooooooklyn/canvas/issues/113).
+For details on planned features and future direction please refer to the [Roadmap](https://github.com/Brooooooklyn/canvas/issues/113).

 [中文文档](./README-zh.md)